dodyg/practical-aspnetcore/projects/blazor/README.md

   * [RenderFragment](/projects/blazor/RenderFragment)

-    Show an example of `RenderFragment` or Show an example of Templated component.
+    Show an example of `RenderFragment` or show an example of Templated component.